Pot Set Yoghurt

 - 1/3 cup powdered milk

-- 2 or 3 drops of calcium chloride -- Optional
+- 3 drops of calcium chloride -- Optional

 - 1 dose of Yoghurt Starter Culture